Say No In Federal Prison!

 You must learn to say no in federal prison

 Distractions, regret, boredom, laziness and the need to fit in can halt a prison term.
-White collar defendants must learn to say “no” to these emotions.
+Defendants must learn to say “no” to these emotions.
 Doing so requires introspection (after all without analyzing your actions how will you know if you are doing it?), and accountability.
 If you do not have people holding you accountable in prison you are off track.

 Come to value saying: “No, I am not interested in playing softball on Wednesday nights.”